Argumentative-Engineering/argumentative.dev/src/content/projects/mutiny.md

 download: https://zsfer.itch.io/mutiny
 ---

-Pirate ships and bombs !!!!!!!!!!!!!!!!!!!!!!!Take your anger out on your friends by — that's right — **BOMBING THEM!**
+Pirate ships and bombs !!!!!!!!!!!!!!!!!!!!!!!
+Take your anger out on your friends by — that's right — **BOMBING THEM!**

 Mutiny is a local multiplayer game that can support up to TEN players!

-A local multiplayer game inspired by Smash Bros and Bomberman well known even amongst CIITzens due to its fun, casual, and collaborative play.
+A local multiplayer game inspired by <u>Smash Bros</u> and <u>Bomberman</u> well known even amongst fellow students due to its fun, casual, and collaborative play.
 This was originally a 2-day project, but is now being turned into a large-scale game because my team and I were offered funding for it.